 4. Handmade Paint Splatter Holi Cards

 Sometimes the less you plan, the better your project turns out!
 These paint splatter Holi cards are an example of this.
-Get kids to create random patterns with free flowing liquid glass paint on the cards.
-You’ll be surprised at how impressive the card turn out with such little effort.
+Get kids to create random patterns with free-flowing liquid glass paint on the cards.
+You’ll be surprised at how impressive the card turned out with such little effort.

 What’s the most important thing you need for Holi?
 Colors to throw on others, of course!
-And since these colors are going to get into our hair, on our skin and probably into our mouths and eyes too, we need to ensure they’re safe.
-Make these homemade, kid-safe Holi colors from My Little Moppet and enjoy a stress free festival!
+And since these colors are going to get into our hair, on our skin, and probably into our mouths and eyes too, we need to ensure they’re safe.
+Make these homemade, kid-safe Holi colors and enjoy a stress-free festival!

 Love for Krafts has the perfect card that literally screams Holi Hai!!
 Take an empty straw and some distress inks and go crazy blowing the paint everywhere!
 It’s just like playing Holi, but on a card!
 Since you can cut it and stick it on a base cardstock, you don’t need to worry about keeping it neat.